 Amanda has been in love with fashion ever since she was a little girl.
 She would cut up her bed sheets and pillowcases and tie them on her sister, making dresses and skirts.
-With her natural creativity, it is no surprise that Amanda ended up going to design school and eventually starting her own clothing line!
+With her natural creativity and interest in luxury fashion, it is no surprise that Amanda ended up going to design school and eventually starting her own clothing line!

 When designing her pieces, there is a lot of decision making.
 For every collection, her focus is always on comfort.
 Everyone’s had those moments where you’re out with your friends or at an event, and you’re constantly adjusting yourself.
 For example, those strapless dresses that you constantly have to keep pulling up.
 It’s such a pain isn’t it?
 Amanda couldn’t agree more.
 That’s why she makes your professional wear and your comfies.
 As a minimalist brand, there is rarely any color.
 Amanda says her Fall/Winter 2015 is more about bringing the elements of monochromaticity, and comfort together, while still working with her existing aesthetic.